Autumn Deals & Coupon Codes for 2023

 What to Do If Freezer Not Freezing?

-Authorized service centre for most appliance manufacturers
+Authorized repair service for most home appliance manufacturers

 Freezer Not Freezing

 There can be any number of reasons why your freezer is not cold enough.
-If the reason the freezer is not freezing is as simple as the door being left open or the thermostat was turned down, those problems obviously can be fixed quite easily.
+If the reason the freezer is not freezing is as simple as the door being left open or the thermostat being turned down, those problems obviously can be fixed quite easily.

-If there is however an issue with some of the parts in your freezer, the solutions can become more complicated.
+If there is, however, an issue with some of the parts in your freezer, the solutions can become more complicated.

-Dirt and debris in vital parts
+Dirt and Debris in Vital Parts

 The condenser coils for a freezer can reside in two locations.
 If the condensing coils on your freezer are located inside the unit, they do not require cleaning.